 Every day, STARS takes care of some of the sickest and most critically-injured patients in Western Canada.
 This translates to thousands of people every year who rely on STARS to get them to hospitals safely, where they can access the advanced care they need.
 STARS is already an operational partner for CBU, as their dispatch centre manages our Emergency Call Centre.

 Since 2012, Vermilion has committed financial and volunteer support to our V-Powered Kids partnership with the Town of Drayton Valley's Early Childhood Development Centre (ECDC).
 The program supports the critical before-school hours with a staff member, breakfast that the kids help prepare, and transport to school, along with additional recreational programming for families after school and in evenings.
-In 2013, our funding also began supporting an Early Childhood Coach who will assist everyone in a child's environment, from families to childcare staff.
+In 2013, our funding also began supporting an Early Childhood Coach to assist everyone in a child's environment, from families to childcare staff.

 Quality early childhood development programming has been cited as a key component of effective poverty reduction strategies.
 The Drayton Valley ECDC serves a number of low-income and at-risk families, and our support has enabled families to take part in programming that they would likely not be able to afford otherwise.